bcornelusse/RL4microgrids_courses/lecture1.md

 # Implementation tricks

-Although there has been some progress in RL algorithms and function approximators, there is still a
+Although there has been some progress in RL algorithms and function approximators, this problem is still challenging.

+The problem is further simplified to consider meta-actions:
+   - start-stop a generator, charge or discharge a battery
+   - relying on simple rules to derive precise set-points.

 ---